Kvadrat (film): Development

 Anatoly Ivanov formed an idea for Kvadrat after completing an impromptu 30-minute short in Cantonese in February 2011 about a private Hong Kong martial arts event.
 He suggested to shoot a realistic DJing documentary to Andrey Pushkarev, when the two met in the director’s Paris flat shortly afterwards.

-Anatoly Ivanov teamed up with Yury Rysev to privately finance the project, initially mis-calculating the total required by a factor of 5.
-A drastic cost-cutting approach to production allowed to film the feature in 5 countries, despite the tiny budget, thanks in part for everyone on the project volunteering without any financial compensation.
+Anatoly Ivanov teamed up with Yury Rysev to privately finance the project, initially miscalculating the total required by a factor of 5.
+A stringent cost-cutting approach enabled the feature to be produced across 5 countries on a limited budget of €100 000.
+The project was made possible by the dedication of the crew, who volunteered their time and effort, working for several years without financial compensation.

+The director discussed his producer debut mistakes and the measures implemented during various Q&A sessions, including at the Moscow Center of Documentary Film and with students at the Moscow Film School.

 Locations

 Kvadrat was filmed exclusively on location in: